coreboot/coreboot/Documentation/mainboard/lenovo/xx30_series.md

 * Do **NOT** accidently swap pins or power on the board while a SPI flasher is connected.
 It will permanently brick your device.
 * It's recommended to only flash the BIOS region.
-In that case you don't need to extract BLOBs from vendor firmware.
+In that case you don't need to extract blobs from vendor firmware.
-  If you want to flash the whole chip, you need BLOBs when building coreboot.
+  If you want to flash the whole chip, you need blobs when building coreboot.
 * The *Flash layout* shows that by default 7MiB of space are available for the use with coreboot.